invokation-games/kotlin-sdk/README.md

 - Fully typed methods
 - Generated from the most recent OpenAPI spec
 - Built-in configurable retry mechanism (optional)
-- Built-in Configurable local fallback (optional)
+- Built-in Configurable local fallback (COMING SOON)
-- Support for coroutines
+- Support for coroutines / CompletableFuture / blocking api

 ## How to use
 You can find a prebuilt JAR under our Github Releases.